Danychr1/The-Cyber-Defense-Playbook-Project/Topics/Tools/Labs/TCPDump/TCPDump.md

 ## Lab Checklist

   ✅ Created live capture with traffic to 172.16.89.2

- ✅ Filtered by host
+  ✅ Filtered by host.

- ✅ Filtered by host + port
+  ✅ Filtered by host + port.

   ✅ Viewed ASCII payload (-A)

   ✅ Viewed hex dump (-X)

   ✅ Filtered by protocol (ICMP, TCP, UDP)

   ✅ Filtered by network range

    ## 👨🏽‍💻 Happy hunting! 🔍